 Dachshund Breeder, Bobbie Terry lives in a small rural town in Southern Oklahoma USA.
 I share my home with my youngest two children, three miniature long-haired Dachshunds, and 1 large blue Great Dane.
 I am a graduate of Ashford University where I earned my undergraduate degree in psychology with a minor in sociology.

-I have over 40 years’ experience with Dachshunds.
+I have over 40 years’ of experience with Dachshunds.
 We have always had at least one but usually two or three Dachshunds in my household for as long as I can remember.
 As early as age five or six, I remember helping my mother with a litter of Dachshund puppies once every couple of years.
 We were accidental breeders, also known as backyard breeders.
 Within six months of moving out on my own, my fiancée bought me a Dachshund for Christmas.
 For the next twenty years, I had as many as four Dachshunds as part of my household.
 At times we had dogs of other breeds and other types of animals, but my Doxies have always been a constant.

 About 15 years ago, after suffering a series of losses and being declared disabled I decided that I was going to return to school and try my hand at breeding miniature Dachshunds.
 Over the years I have experienced helping mama dog to whelp her pups to have to bottle feed an entire litter from 3 weeks old until they were weaned at 6 weeks.
 This was due to their mom getting hit by a car.
 She lived and was able to move about on her own but was not able to nurse her 7 puppies.

 I spent a couple of months researching everything I could find out about the breed that I had not already learned having grown up around them.
 Over the next year, I carefully searched for, selected, and bought a total of 3 smooth coat miniature dachshunds.
-I chose a black and tan female, chocolate and tan female, and a black and tan dappled male.
+I chose a black and tan female, a chocolate and tan female, and a black and tan dappled male.
 The resulting puppies were beautiful.
 Each female had one litter of two puppies every year.